 It is common for people with EoE to have other allergic diseases such as asthma or eczema.

 Symptoms vary from one person to the next.
 The symptoms may differ depending on age.
 Symptoms in young children may include problems with eating, vomiting and poor weight gain.
 Older children and adults may experience reflux, chest pain and difficulty swallowing.
 The symptoms can occur days or even weeks after eating a food allergen.
 However, symptoms may wax and wane, meaning they are not always present.
 This can be confusing.
 Common symptoms include:

 Unfortunately, EoE cannot be diagnosed by symptoms alone.
 Symptoms often guide your physician as to when to begin evaluation for EoE.
 EoE is diagnosed through a test called an upper endoscopy.
 During an upper endoscopy, a small tissue sample, or biopsy, of the esophagus is taken and studied for eosinophils.
 A specialist called a gastroenterologist performs the endoscopy.
 The endoscopy is often performed after trying reflux medications to relieve the symptoms.
-Medications for reflux include proton pump inhibitors (PPI) such as Prevacid.® Another type of reflux medicine is histamine-2 (H2) blockers such as Zantac.®
+Medications for reflux include proton pump inhibitors (PPI) such as Prevacid.® Another type of reflux medicine is a histamine-2 (H2) blocker.

 During an upper endoscopy, the specialist looks at parts of the GI tract – the esophagus, stomach and duodenum.
 The specialist also takes biopsies from several parts of these areas.
 A pathologist reviews these tissue samples under the microscope.